 - Dr Martin Blake (Chairman) Independent

 - Mr Simon Panton Not Independent

 - Mr Travis Baroni Independent

-- Mr Mitchell Wells Independent (appointed 28 February 2018)
+- Mr Mitchell Wells Independent

-Nomination and Remuneration Committee consists of four Non-executive Directors
+Nomination and Remuneration Committee consists of four Non-executive Directors.

 The number of meetings attended by each member of the Nomination and Remuneration Committee are detailed in the Directors' Report.
 The Company discloses its Nomination and Remuneration Committee Charter on the Company's website.